andmos/bats-examples/README.md

 }
 ```

 Same as before, no file should give output and exit code 1.
 No code written yet, no green test.
-You know the drill.

 With that in place we can focus on extracting the title from the file.
 As always, the test first: